jmablog/markdown-cv/index.md

 [*General Assembly*](https://generalassemb.ly/)

-- Data cleaning, exploration, and visualisation techniques in Python
+- Data cleaning, exploration, and analysis in Python using NumPy, Pandas, and scikit-learn
+- Data visualisation with matplotlib and Seaborn
-- Modelling with regression, classification, and clustering machine learning
+- Modelling with regression, classification, and clustering machine learning techniques
+- Investigating seasonality and trends in time series data and sentiment analysis in natural language

 `2020 - 2021`
 __MRes Sport & Exercise Science (Distinction)__